F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Debugging and Profiling.md

 # Interpreting Error Messages
 If there is an error in a function, the line number of the error refers to the line number in the function body (from the opening quotes), not including the function declaration.

+## Unsafe query: Update statement without where clause updates all table rows
+This is actually a warning raised by DataGrip, not a real error.
+We can safely ignore it, or disable the warning in `Settings` > `Database` > `Query Execution`, just uncheck `Show warnings before running potentially unsafe queries`.

 # Debugging
 There is a debugger included in PostgreSQL.
 However its support in IDEs is limited: